Ozzymara/mind-haven/README.md

 <img src="documentation/readme-images/footer.webp" alt="Footer" style="width:100%;"></details><br>

 • The footer has the same style as the navigation bar for consistency.
-• The footer contains link to the author's GitHub account.
+• The footer contains a link to the author's GitHub account.

 ## 🕹️ Responsive Website Implementation